-You can use SNMP to monitor bandwidth usage of routers and switches on a port-by-port basis, as well as device readings such as memory, CPU load, etc. The queried devices must support SNMP.
+You can use SNMP to monitor the bandwidth usage of routers and switches on a port-by-port basis, as well as device readings such as memory and CPU load.
+The target devices must support SNMP.
 Most devices with enabled SNMP require the same configuration like SNMP version and community string.
 To find out how to set up SNMP on a specific device, search the internet for your device name or model and SNMP configuration.

 When you use a sensor with this technology, PRTG sends small data packets to devices, for example, querying routers, switches, and servers for the traffic counters of each port.
-These trigger reply packets from the device.
-Compared to PRTG's other bandwidth monitoring technologies via flows, packet sniffing, or WMI, the SNMP option creates the least CPU and network load.
+These queries trigger reply packets from the device.
+Compared to other bandwidth monitoring technologies via World Wide Name (WWN), packet sniffing, or Windows Management Instrumentation (WMI), the SNMP option creates the least CPU and network load.

-To better understand and set up SNMP sensors, you may want to learn more about the principles of Object Identifiers (OID) and Management Information Base (MIB) .
-For more information about this topic, please refer to the Knowledge Base article in the More section below.
+To better understand and set up SNMP sensors, you might want to learn more about the principles of object identifiers (OID) and Management Information Base (MIB) files.

-For an overview and details about all SNMP sensors, please see the List of Available Sensor Types section.
+For an overview and details about all SNMP sensors, see section List of Available Sensor Types.

 This is the oldest and most basic version of SNMP.

-- Contra: Limited security because it only uses a simple password (community string) and sends data in clear text (unencrypted).
-Because of this, you should it only use inside LANs behind firewalls, but not in WANs; version 1 only supports 32-bit counters which is not enough for high-load (gigabits/second) bandwidth monitoring.
+- Con: Limited security because it only uses a simple password (community string) and sends data in clear text (unencrypted).
+Because of this, you should only use it inside LANs behind firewalls, but not in WANs.
+Version 1 only supports 32-bit counters, which are not enough for high-load (gigabits/second) bandwidth monitoring.